How to File LLC Taxes in Washington? (Step by Step Guide)

 1. Business Expenses

-These can include office supplies, utilities, rent or lease payments for office space, and other costs directly related to running your business.
+Office supplies, utilities, rent or lease payments for office space, and other costs directly tied to running your business all qualify.

 2. Employee Salaries and Benefits

-The wages, salaries, and benefits you provide to employees are typically tax-deductible.
+Wages, salaries, and benefits you pay to employees are generally deductible.

 3. Interest and Fees

-Interest on business loans and fees related to banking and financial services can be deductible.
+Interest on business loans and fees for banking or financial services can be deducted.

 4. Travel Expenses